rejmank/blog/content/temporal.md

 ## What is Temporal

 ## Most important properties
+ durable long running workflows
-- UI
+ UI
-- Restart from any point
+ Restart from any point
-- Any wait time
+ Any wait time
-- Automatic retries
+ Automatic retries
+ We can change workflow during runtime (with limitations)

 # Basics
 Temporal is a way to create pipelines that takes care of the things "around"